 The spine of a E0 Publication is expressed in its Navigation Document as

-element holding the "spine" ID.
+a new nav element holding the "spine" ID.
 The spine nav

 element is mandatory.